Codyvanzandt/beautiful-jekyll/_posts/python_imports.md

 ### Imports 101: The Basics of Using Imports
 What do you want to import?
-	Absolute path from where you currently are to your object.
+	1. Absolute path from *where you currently are* to *what you want to import*
-Do you want to give it a nickname?
+	2. Do you want to give it a nickname?

 #### Importing a Module